-Join Chris Orwig for an in-depth discussion in this video Creating blur effects that follow a path, part of Photoshop for Photographers: 2014 Creative Cloud Updates.
+Join Chris Orwig for an in-depth discussion in this video Creating blur effects that follow a path, part of Photoshop CC 2016 for Photographers: New Features.

 This photograph is really all about motion and speed.
 And so what I want to do, is I want to create a path blur effect which sort of creates a little bit more sense of a speed and makes the photograph a little bit more of an illustration of this concept.
 In order to do that we'll be going through a few steps.
 We'll start of by converting this layer to a smart object layer.
 So that we can re-edit the path blur.
 We'll first create one type of a path blur.
 Then we'll work on a little bit of masking, and look at another option as well.

 All right.
 Let's dive in.
 This all begins by navigating to the Filter Pull-down Menu.
 And here we'll choose Convert For Smart Filters.
 The reason why we're taking this stuff first is because it'll give us flexibility later.
 Whenever you use smart filters, you can always go back and change your settings later.
 So let's take this stuff, begin filter, then convert for smart filters.
 Now you can see we've a smart object layer, the icon on the layer changes.
 Next step, is to go to the Filter Pulldown Menu, choose Blur Gallery, and then path blur.

 I should also point out that it's a good idea to work with smart filters whenever you're using a new feature, because you may not exactly know how to use it well, and this will give you flexibility to change your mind later.
 All right again Filter Blur and then Path Blur.
 This will open up our dialog and here we have the blur being applied and this is a basic blur with some default speed amounts, et cetera.
 We can change the characteristics of this by clicking and dragging these points around.
 And here I'll just bring one of these points near the hand and then one of them back behind the hand over here.